 The forested trails are shared, please watch for bicycles.

 Print this handy mission checklist before you leave!

 Welcome to LBA Park!

 LBA Park is an urban forested park once having only recreation and sports fields.
 The park has expanded its initial boundaries to include LBA Woods.
 The City of Olympia purchased the adjoining wooded parcels which added miles of multi-use forested trails to the recreation park.

 Using the 3500 Amhurst ST SE entrance by the tennis courts follow the map.
 If this lot is full you may access via the larger parking area located at 3333 Morse-Merryman RD SE.

 This trail wanders through a second growth native forest.
 What does it mean to be second growth?
 Once long ago the trees in this forest were harvested and the next generation of trees are referred to as second growth.
-Some of these threes may be 3 generations or third growth!
+Some of these trees may be 3 generations or third growth!

 Along the way, keep an eye out for native plants like Indian plum, salal, evergreen huckleberry and Douglas fir.
 Can you identify them?
 All of these native plants provide valuable habitat for wildlife.

 Can you think of ways these plants can be used by wildlife?

 Shelter: Shrubs provide homes for small mammals to rest and hide in.
 Also, trees provide homes and resting areas for many animals and insects too!